Meghanakola7/Java/README.md

 # Java
-HashSet:
+HashMap:
 1. The underlying data structure is Hashtable.
+2. Duplicate keys are not allowed but values can be duplicated.
-2. Insertion order is not preserved and it is based on hash code of the objects.
+3. Insertion order is not preserved and it is based on hash code of the keys.
-3. Duplicate objects are not allowed.
-4. If we are trying to insert duplicate objects we won't get compile time error and runtime error add() method simply returns false.
-5. Heterogeneous objects are allowed.
+4. Heterogeneous objects are allowed for both key and value.
-6. Null insertion is possible.(only once)
+5. Null is allowed for keys(only once) and for values(any number of times).
-7. Implements Serializable and Cloneable interfaces but not RandomAccess.
-8. HashSet is best suitable, if our frequent operation is "Search".
+6. It is best suitable for Search operations.